-Sexually Transmitted Diseases (STD) continue to rise in the United States, and trends throughout the southeastern states resemble those of the nation.
+Sexually Transmitted Diseases (STDs) continue to rise in the United States, and trends throughout the southeastern states resemble those of the nation.
 One in two sexually active persons will contract an STD by age 25 (Cates et al., 2004).
-The Centers for Disease Control and Prevention (CDC) estimates that nearly 20 million new STIs occur every year in this country, half of those among young people aged 15–24 (CDC, 2015).
-The data presented here provide additional details about STDs in Georgia.
+The Centers for Disease Control and Prevention (CDC) estimates that nearly 20 million new STIs occur annually in this country, half of those among young people aged 15–24 (CDC, 2015).
+For more information about the CDC 2022 Surveillance Report, click the link below.
+The data presented here provides additional details about STDs in Georgia.

 Looking for More Georgia STD Data?
 Online Analytical Statistical Information System (OASIS)

-Obtain tables, maps, and charts of a variety of public health indicators.
-Currently, vital statistics (births, deaths, fetal deaths, induced terminations), hospital discharge, emergency room visits, STD, motor vehicle crashes, and population data are included.
-All data can be selected by age, race, and sex (Person), state, county, and census tract/ county commission district/ Demographic Cluster were available (Place), and year (Time).
-Click Here
+Obtain tables, maps, and charts of various public health indicators.
+Vital statistics (births, deaths, fetal deaths, induced terminations), hospital discharge, emergency room visits, STD, motor vehicle crashes, and population data are included.
+All data can be selected by age, race, sex (Person), state, county, census tract/ county commission district/ Demographic Cluster available (Place), and year (Time).

 Looking for Additional CDC Data?
 CDC Data & Statistics

 Page Last Updated 2/27/24